Pepperi-Addons/papi-sdk/README.md

 # papi-sdk

-A Javascript/Typescript SDK for working with the Pepperi SDK
+A Javascript/Typescript SDK for working with the Pepperi SDK.

 ## Installation
 Install by running